Vlogo11/pocketcomputermanager_exe/README.md

 - Getting CPU Temperature
 - GPU Usage Graph
 - Getting the usage of Integrated Graphics
+#### Version: 0.3.1 - 2025.01.07 (Beta)
+- Locations are shown under the found files that contain a keyword in a specified directory
+- FileIcons next to the results
+- Code optimizations, little UI change
 #### Version: 0.3 - 2024.01.24 (Beta) - 2025.01.03 (Stable)
 - Code optimizations and shortening → Faster executable
 - CPU Load Graph